source-health/source-node/README.md

 # Source Node.js Library

-The Source Node library provides access to the Source Health API from applications written in server-side JavaScript.
+The Source Node library provides access to the Source Health API from applications written in server-side JavaScript/TypeScript.

 Our SDK is written in TypeScript and compiled to ES6.

+## Known Limitations

+This is an early releaes of our TypeScript SDK, and it comes with some known limitations:
+- Runs in Node.js only, and cannot currently run in the browser
+- Does not currently support file uploads to Source
+- Some types are still defined as `unknown` as we improve our type generation
+- Expansion is not yet supported

 ## Getting Started